Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Discussion and Conclusions

-We use N-body simulation of a torus consisting of \mbox{$N=10^5$} particles (clouds) in the gravitational field of a central SMBH.
-We consider the action exerted by the wind from the central engine on the clouds in the torus throat.
-The wind has an asymmetrical structure with an axis that does not coincide with the torus symmetry axis.
+We considered $N$-body simulation of a clumpy torus in the gravitational field of a SMBH with radiation pressure force (wind) acting on the clouds in the torus throat.
+The results indicates that a counter-rotation can appear if the wind has an asymmetrical structure.
 To construct model velocity maps, we take into account effects of obscuration by applying ray-tracing from an observer and treating clouds as optically thick.
-The main results are the following. \begin{itemize} \item the model maps demonstrate an apparent counter-rotation on the general red-blue rotation of the torus if we apply a wind with an axis tilted relative to the torus symmetry axis; \item the distribution of the clouds in the torus throat has an X-shape for the orientation near to edge-on relative to an observer; \item there is an asymmetry in the distribution of the clouds with high velocities in the torus throat which can be seen by an observer; \item the presence of the asymmetrical wind together with orientation effects and obscuring conditions can account for the observed counter-rotation in the torus of NGC~1068. \end{itemize}
+The main results are the following: \begin{itemize} \item the model maps demonstrate an apparent counter-rotation on the general red-blue rotation of the torus if we apply a wind with an axis tilted relative to the torus symmetry axis; \item the distribution of the clouds in the torus throat has an X-shape for the orientation near to edge-on relative to an observer; \item there is an asymmetry in the distribution of the clouds with high velocities in the torus throat which can be seen by an observer; \item the presence of the asymmetrical wind together with orientation effects and obscuring conditions can account for the observed counter-rotation in the torus of NGC~1068. \end{itemize}